anthonymartin36/t-shirtstore/README.md

 <p>
 <i>MVP</i>
 As a non-registered troll toll operator:<br />

-I want to view a list of T-shirts on the home page.<br />
+* I want to view a list of T-shirts on the home page.<br />
+* I want to be able to view a category of T-shirts. <br />
+* I want to view an individual T-shirt. <br />

-I want to an individual T-shirt. <br />
+* I want to personalise an individual T-shirt. <br />
+* I want to change the color of the t-shirt <br />
+* I want to change the size of the t-shirt <br />

+* I want the customer to create an account <br />
+* I want the customer to be able to login an account <br />
+* I want the customer to be able to logout an account <br />

+* I want to add an item to a Wishlist. <br />
+* I want to remove an item to a Wishlist. <br />

+* I want to add an item to a Shopping Cart. <br />
+* I want to remove an item to a Shopping Cart. <br />

+* I want to remove an item to a Wishlist. <br />
+* I want to add an item from a Wishlist to a cart. <br />
+* I want to add an item to a Shopping Cart from a Wishlist. <br />

+* I want to complete a purchase. <br />
+* I want to confirm the shipping of a purchase, via email. <br />
-I want to be able to view a category of T-shirts. <br />
+* I want the customer to be able to logout an account <br />
 <br />
 </p>